-The Governor's Advisory Council for Exceptional Citizens (GACEC) has reviewed the Delaware Department of Education (DDOE) proposal to amend sections of 14 Del.
-Admin Code § 923, general duties and eligibility.
-Council opposes the proposed regulations since they would allow schools to ignore IDEA regulations and the rights of students with disabilities.
-The proposed regulations would provide schools with incentives to reframe suspensions as a behavioral removal and avoid their obligation under federal statute and regulation to educate students with disabilities in their least restrictive environment and provide them a free appropriate public education.
+The Governor's Advisory Council for Exceptional Citizens (GACEC) reviewed the Delaware Department of Education (DDOE) proposal to amend sections of 14 Del.
+Admin Code § 923, general duties and eligibility in January of 2024.
+Council submitted comments and opposed the proposed regulations at that time since they would allow schools to ignore Individuals with Disabilities Education Act (IDEA) regulations and the rights of students with disabilities.
+Council noted that the proposed regulations would provide schools with incentives to reframe suspensions as a behavioral removal and avoid their obligation under federal statute and regulation to educate students with disabilities in their least restrictive environment (LRE) and provide them a free appropriate public education (FAPE).
+Council strongly opposes the regulations re-published in July of 2024 and would like to share the following observations.